-- Removable Dirt Bag, the backpack includes a removable bag to keep all of your wet swimsuits in, it clips onto the front of the backpack and keeps everything else dry inside.
+- Hidden ventilator pocket, the backpack includes a hidden pocket to keep all of your wet swim gear in, allowing it to dry while keeping everything else dry inside.

-- The bag features many additional pockets to keep things in and has a lot of space for all of your equipment and towels.
+- The bag features many additional pockets to keep things in and has plenty of space for all of your equipment and towels.